Cheryl Burton: Professional career

 Prior to Burton beginning her career in broadcasting, she was on television on Romper Room, as a contestant on Star Search, and hosted an hour long cable TV show called Simply Elegant.
 Burton's broadcasting career began in 1989 at WGN-TV in Chicago where she co-anchored "MBR: The Minority Business Report", a nationally syndicated weekly series.
 In 1990, she moved to Peoria, Illinois, where she worked as a reporter at WMBD-TV.
 From 1990 to 1992, she was an anchor at KWCH-DT in Wichita, Kansas.
 Burton joined WLS-TV in 1992 as a weekend co-anchor/reporter.
 In 2003, she was promoted to 5 p.m. weekday co-anchor and 10 p.m. contributing anchor with Ron Magers and Kathy Brock.

 In addition to being on television, Burton was a cheerleader.
-She was part of the Chicago Honey Bears cheerleading squad for the Chicago Bears for three seasons from 1983-1986.
+She was part of the Chicago Honey Bears cheerleading squad for the Chicago Bears for three seasons from 1983–1986.

 On June 12, 2018, WLS-TV announced that Burton would replace retiring anchor Kathy Brock as the 10pm anchor alongside Alan Krashesky.
 Burton anchored the 5pm show and 7pm show on WCIU-TV until it was discontinued in 2019.
-Due to a comment by Mark Giangreco, Cheryl complained to management which led to his termination.
+In 2021, sports anchor Mark Giangreco called Burton someone who could portray a "ditzy, combative interior decorator" on DIY Network; Burton filed a complaint to management, which led to his termination.